emredagli/physics-constants-explorer/README.md

 5. Using [decimal](https://docs.python.org/3/library/decimal.html) library to represent numeric values of quantities with high significant digits.
 6. Using [fractions](https://docs.python.org/3/library/fractions.html) library to represent the power of the quantities and its units.

-### 2.1 Technical Solutions
+### 2.1 Technical Problems & Solutions

+Unfortunately, we cannot use the float type or Decimal library to calculate the powers of the units and compare the results with the target unit.

+So,
+* The "pint" library in conjunction with the Python's Fractions library was used to calculate the mathematical operations of the units part of the quantities.
 * Python's Decimal library was used to calculate the mathematical operations of the numeric values of the quantities.
-* The "pint" library in conjunction with the Python's Fractions library was used to calculate the mathematical operations of the units part of the quantities.

 The main reasons about this technical decisions are:
 1. With Python Fractions library, we can achieve rational number units multiplications correctly: $s^{2/3}$ ⋅ $s^{4/3}$ ≟ $s^{2}$